-All approved building construction plans attached to the Construction Certificate should be submitted to Sydney Water Tap In, to determine whether the development will affect Sydney Water’s sewer and water mains, stormwater drains and/or easements and if further requirements need to be met.
-The plans are to be appropriately stamped and all amended plans will require re-stamping.
-For further information go to: Error!
-Hyperlink reference not valid., then follow the “Developing Your Land” link or telephone 1300 082 746 for assistance.

-Sydney Water may also require the applicant to obtain a Trade Waste Approval as part of the operation of the approved development.
-Enquiries should be made to ascertain the Sydney Water requirements for the eventual operation of the approved use.

-1.5.3 Prior to any demolition works, all services or utilities should be disconnected in consultation with the relevant service provider.
+Error!
+Hyperlink reference not valid.

-1.5.4 Underground assets may exist in the area that is subject to your application.
+1.8 Underground assets may exist in the area that is subject to your application.
 In the interests of health, safety, and in order to protect damage to third party assets, please contact Dial Before You Dig at www.1100.com.au or telephone on 1100 before excavating or erecting structures (this is the law in NSW).
 If alterations are required to the configuration, size, form or design of the development upon contacting the Dial Before You Dig service, an amendment to the development consent (or a new development application) may be necessary.
 Individuals owe asset holders a duty of care that must be observed when working in the vicinity of plant or assets.
 It is the individual’s responsibility to anticipate and request the nominal location of plant or assets on the relevant property via contacting the Dial Before You Dig service in advance of any construction or planning activities.

-1.5.5 Telstra (and its authorised contractors) are the only companies that are permitted to conduct works on Telstra’s network and assets.
+1.9 Telstra and its authorised contractors are the only ones that are permitted to conduct works on Telstra’s network and assets.
 Any person interfering with a facility or installation owned by Telstra is committing an offence under the Criminal Code Act 1995 (Cth) and is liable for prosecution.
 Furthermore, damage to Telstra’s infrastructure may result in interruption to the provision of essential services and significant costs.
-If you are aware of any works or proposed works which may affect or impact on Telstra’s assets in any way, you are required to contact: Telstra’s Network Integrity Team on phone number: 1800 810 443.
+If you are aware of any works or proposed works which may affect or impact on Telstra’s assets in any way, you are required to contact Telstra’s Network Integrity Team on 1800 810 443.

-1.5.6 The developer shall be responsible for all public utility adjustment/relocation works, necessitated by the above work and as required by the various public utility authorities and/or their agents.
+1.10 The developer shall be responsible for all public utility adjustment/relocation works, necessitated by the above work and as required by the various public utility authorities and/or their agents.